Yelp loss narrows as advertising grows

 Yelp expects to further benefit from mobile ads as it focuses more on the platform.

-The company said it gets more than half of its traffic from Google Inc's search engine, but it also gets a good number of referrals from Apple Inc.
+The company said it gets more than half of its traffic from Google Inc's (GOOG.O) search engine, but it also gets a good number of referrals from Apple Inc (AAPL.O).

 "Engagement on mobile appears to be going in the right direction.
 Mobile theoretically is the most natural platform for them to be successful on," National Alliance Securities analyst Mike Hickey told Reuters.